waveform80/pibootctl/docs/help.rst

 =====

-The :command:`help` command is the default command, and thus will be invoked if :command:`pictl` is called with no other arguments.
+The :command:`help` command is the default command, and thus will be invoked if :command:`pibootctl` is called with no other arguments.
 However it can also be used to retrieve help for specific commands:

 .. code-block:: console

-    $ pictl help ls
+    $ pibootctl help ls
-    usage: pictl list [-h] [--json | --yaml | --shell]
+    usage: pibootctl list [-h] [--json | --yaml | --shell]

     List all stored boot configurations.